IFSA-Prague/travelog/README.md

 The goal of this project is to create a social media platform for travelers to log, review, and share their itineraries, destinations, and experiences.
 Combining the personalization of a travel journal with the engagement of social media, the platform allows users to document trips, share recommendations, and interact with a community of like-minded travelers.
 It aims to inspire discovery, streamline trip planning, and foster connections through shared experiences.

 ### Running the Program
+  - cd to travelog-frontend
+  - npm install
-  - cd to travelog-frontend and type npm run dev in terminal.
+  - npm run dev
       - Might have to install packages.